 Martin Rich - Sales Director

 Martin joined Social Finance as a Director in April 2009.
 He focuses primarily on developing the investor base for social impact investments and structuring products to link capital with demand.
 Martin spent over 12 years in international investment banking working on structured debt and derivative products.
 His last role was in HSBC’s Financing Solutions Group with responsibility for structured financing and hedging solutions for clients across the EMEA region.
 He was previously in charge of sales for the Pensions Solutions Group and responsible for developing the European Corporate Liability Solutions marketing team with a specific focus on the development of the bank’s inflation-linked capabilities.
 Prior to this, Martin was Head of UK Corporate Risk Management Sales at JP Morgan.
 His career started at UBS Warburg in interest rate derivative sales.

 Martin has a passion for international development and poverty relief.
-He is Chair and Co-Founder of the Future-Fit Foundation, and a member of the Assets and Liabilities Committee for The Social Investment Business, the Access Foundation Endowment Working Group, and the Panahpur Investment Committee.
-He is also a Trustee of the Arcubus microfinance investment fund and a member of Christian Aid’s “In Their Lifetime” Development Board.
+He is Chair and Co-Founder of the Future-Fit Foundation, a member of the Assets and Liabilities Committee for The Social Investment Business and the Panahpur Investment Committee.
+He is also a Trustee of the Access Foundation and a member of Christian Aid’s “In Their Lifetime” Directorate.
 Martin was formally a member of the Asset Allocation Working Group for the G8 Social Investment Task Force.
 He holds a double-Masters in Engineering from Queens’ College, Cambridge.

 Marva Gowie - Office Manager